ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

   For each kind of event user can set a handler in read session settings before session creation.
 Also, a common handler can be set.

-  If handler is not set for a particular event, it will be delivered to SDK client via `GetEvent` / `GetEvents` methods. `WaitEvent` method allows user to await for a next event in non-blocking way with `TFuture<void>()` interface.
+  If handler is not set for a particular event, it will be delivered to SDK client via `GetEvent` / `GetEvents` methods.
+The `WaitEvent` method allows user to await for a next event in non-blocking way with `TFuture<void>()` interface.

 - Go